So1ene/my-setup/windows.md

 ```
 Restart your terminal

 I added functions to quick-travel between places in the command line, feel free to add your own.
-That way you can just type "`desktop`" and you will easily change directory to your desktop.
-For example, I work with WAMP and I would like a shortcut to the WAMP `www` folder, so I open the profile with `notepad $PROFILE` and add this line before `clear`:
+That way you can just type "`desktop`" and you will easily change directory to your desktop from anywhere.
+For example, I work with WAMP and I would like a shortcut to the WAMP `www` folder which is a pain to navigate to, so I open the profile with `notepad $PROFILE` and add this line before `clear`:
 ```
 function wamp { cd C:/wamp64/www }
 ```